LGBTQ+ Collections

 Our Special Collections cover many time periods, places, cultures and languages.
 As LGBTQ+ (lesbian, gay, bisexual, trans and queer) material runs right through our collections, this guide brings a list of the material into one place.

 The material is listed below in chronological order, beginning in the 18th century and travelling into current times.
-The content takes a journey from Gothic Welsh cottages, to Victorian Soho drinking establishments, the nighttime streets of ’20s Brooklyn, the Ferranti Mark I laboratory, rehearsal rooms of The Buzzcocks, university student unions, Beat poetry nights, the dancefloor of Manchester’s Haçienda club and many places in between.
+The content takes a journey from Gothic Welsh cottages, to Victorian Soho drinking establishments, the night-time streets of 1920s Brooklyn, the Ferranti Mark I laboratory, the rehearsal rooms of Buzzcocks, university student unions, Beat poetry nights, the dancefloor of Manchester’s Haçienda club and many places in between.

 Small amounts of material, not listed with the more extensive collections below, include writers Sappho, Carol Ann Duffy, Edwin Morgan, Elizabeth Bishop and John Ashbery.
 There is also a small amount of correspondence from the writer Walter Strachan to poet Sylvia Townsend Warner, correspondence from composer and women’s suffrage campaigner Ethel Smyth and the papers of Katharine Tynan.
 Poets and Beat writers such as William Burroughs, Allen Ginsberg, Lawrence Ferlinghetti and Caroline Bird are also represented in our holdings.